-Underlayment is a layer that is put underneath the metal roof as the waterproofing method and thermal protection for a building.
-It is considered important, as the metal roof can be scorching on summer days due to high temperatures, cold during winter, and loud during rainy weather.
+Underlayment is a crucial layer placed underneath the metal roof system as the waterproofing method and thermal protection for a building.
+It is vital, as the metal roof can become extremely hot on summer days due to high temperatures, cold during winter, and noisy during rainy weather.

-However, choosing underlayment for metal roof is a matter of its own.
-Read and learn how to pick the best and most suitable material for it in the following.
+However, choosing underlayment for a metal roof is a matter.
+This article will guide you through selecting the best and most suitable material for your metal roof.

 Best Underlayment for Metal Roof

 You might have wondered, what do you put under a metal roof?
-The answer is underlayment, which is consisted of waterproof or vapor barrier material.
-This piece is installed on the roof system’s decking directly to combat extreme weather and climate circumstances.
+The answer is underlayment, which consists of water-resistant or vapor barrier material.
+This piece is installed directly on the roof system’s decking to combat extreme weather and climate conditions.

-If you aren’t using underlayment for a metal roof, the roofing system and the rest of the building might be exposed to elements such as moisture, wind, resin, or chemical.
+If you aren’t using underlayment for a metal roof, the roofing system and the rest of the building might be exposed to elements such as moisture, wind, resin, or chemicals.

 Read also: Metal Roof Underlayment

 Selecting the best underlayment is important to maintain the lifespan of your home.
-There are three underlayment types that most commonly available, that you can read about below:
+Three underlayment types are most commonly available, which you can read about below:

 Felt underlayment

-This underlayment might be referred to by different names such as asphalt felt, roofing tar paper, or felt paper.
-Compared to the other two, it is the most used material type because it is easy to find almost everywhere and is more affordable.
+This underlayment might be referred to by different names, such as asphalt-saturated felt, roofing tar paper, or felt paper.
+Compared to the other types, it is the most used because it is readily available almost everywhere and is more affordable.
+It typically measures around 30 mils thick, providing adequate protection.

-The second underlayment material is relatively new but has gained popularity in its respective industry recently.
-A synthetic sheet is a protective barrier made by spinning or weaving polypropylene or polyethylene together with a polymer.
-Compared to felt material, it is more expensive but has better durability.
+The second underlayment material, synthetic sheet, is a water-resistant protective barrier made by spinning or weaving polypropylene or polyethylene with a polymer.
+It offers better durability than felt and is becoming increasingly popular.

 Self-adhering membrane underlayment

-The last material of underlayment is the self-adhering membrane, which is the type of peel-and-stick item adhered to the roof deck.
+The last underlayment material is the self-adhering membrane, a type of rubberized asphalt peel-and-stick item adhered to the roof deck.
 It’s considered the most suitable for high-temperature underlayment because it can resist temperatures up to 240ºF.

 Synthetic Metal Roof Underlayment

-As mentioned in prior, synthetic underlayment is a newly innovated material that’s currently taking the industry over.
+As mentioned previously, synthetic underlayment is a newly innovated material currently taking over the industry.
 This protective sheet layer is considered a good underlayment to use on metal roofs because of its qualities.
 Here are the advantages and disadvantages of using this material:

 Pros:

-Many homeowners choose to use synthetic sheet because:
+Many homeowners choose to use synthetic sheets because:

 - It generally has better durability compared to the felt underlayment